w3c/src/src-prapi.md

 * In this document we mention in particular these SRC Roles (borrowing descriptions from the SRC specification):
    * SRC System: A technical platform that securely facilitates remote card payments between Consumers, Digital Payment Applications, SRC Initiators, SRC Participating Issuers and Digital Card Facilitators on behalf of one or more SRC Programmes.
 A Digital Payment Application is any payment-enabled application that facilitates a payment between the acceptance environment and a Customer using a Card within an SRC ecosystem.
    * SRC Initiator (SRC-I): A role that supports Checkout and/or the secure retrieval of Payment Data from the SRC System on behalf of a Digital Payment Application.
    * Digital Card Facilitator (DCF): A role within the SRC ecosystem that provides a Consumer with access to one or more Digital Cards and facilitates the checkout experience.
+In this architecture, DCF functionalities are not explicitly covered; this architecture "stops" at the role of the SRC-I.

 ## Web Payments Terminology